 Bounty hunter or progressive knockout (PKO) tournaments have become a very popular type of game.
 Similar to regular MTTs in many of their aspects, these PKOs add a new dimension to the game because eliminating players comes with a monetary award.

-Progressive knockouts are different from traditional bounty tournaments as well because the value of the bounty assigned to a player increases as they eliminate others.
+Progressive knockouts are different from traditional bounty tournaments as well because of the value of the bounty assigned to a player increases as they eliminate others.
 This makes the math behind decisions in PKOs rather complex in many cases.

 Are you supposed to call wider in some spots because of the bounty, how wide should you go, and how do you balance between bounties and regular prizes?
 These and many other questions that you’ve certainly come across while playing PKOs are addressed in detail in the latest course by PokerNerve called Bounty Hunter.

 There aren’t many courses out there focusing on this particular type of MTTs, which makes Bounty Hunter that much more valuable and provide you an edge over the field.
 Playing these tournaments without properly implementing strategies to account for bounties can be a very bad idea, even if your fundamental tournament strategy is very solid.

 The first video in this course is focused on explaining how to properly factor in the bounties in PKOs.
 It’s important to note that Bounty Hunter isn’t a beginner’s course to MTTs.
 It starts from the idea that you’re already familiar with tournament basics such as opening ranges, the importance of position, etc. If you are looking for a general introduction to MTTs, this isn’t it and you may be more interested in PokerNerve’s Starter Road To Success course or some other poker training options.

 PokerNerve’s Bounty Hunter is exactly what it says it is.
 It focuses specifically on adjustments required to prosper in this particular type of tournaments.
 If you have solid foundations, you’ll be able to build upon them and accurately adjust your play.